arpita0911patel/Building-A-Community/_episodes/04-social_aspects.md

 - "Be aware of social aspects of building a community"
 - "Be able to apply these aspects to building your own collaborative community"
 keypoints:
+- "Social aspects of collaboration such as inclusivity, conduct and attitudes contribute significantly to how effective and enjoyable work will be."
+---
-- Inclusivity
+### Inclusivity
-- Codes of conduct and their enforcement
+### Codes of conduct and their enforcement
-- "Attitude: “Our” vs. “My” software"
+### Attitude: “Our” vs. “My” software
-- Engaging with new contributors
+### Engaging with new contributors
-- Group practices
+### Group practices
     - Leadership
     - Decision-making style
       - Egalitarian vs. acknowledged leader
       - How much autonomy does an individual developer have?
     - Time commitments to the project
----
-FIXME

 {% include links.md %}